FailAcademy/learning/wdp-vancouver/_slides/week-06/01-intro-to-php.md

 # Associative Arrays

-Associative arrays are *sort of* like objects in JS (not exactly though...).
+Associative arrays in PHP are *sort of* like objects in JS (not exactly though...).

+In fact, arrays in PHP are really **ordered maps**, so they're more closely aligned with the new Map type in ES2015.

 ```php
 $person = array(